 The influence on contemporary art of Marcel Duchamp, conceptualism’s patriarch, cannot be overstated.
 Duchamp was exposed to various Buddhist ideas, some apparently through Frantisca Kupka, who was his neighbor and perhaps mentor when they both lived in Paris.
 Duchamp’s emphasis was on the mind of the viewer, specifically on the mental space between the art object and observer.
 He emphasized that space as essential and pointed to it as art itself.
 Duchamp explained it as the “aesthetic echo” in 1949, and Duchamp’s own echo resonates strongly today in the art world, although it can be argued that he spawned many confused fish.

 The masterful Japanese scholar D.T.
-Suzuki opened many hearts and minds in the western world with over 100 books on Zen, influencing many artists, John Cage in particular.
+Suzuki opened many hearts and minds in the western world with over 100 books on Zen, influencing many artists, including the much under appreciated John Cage in particular, who became a pioneering figure in embodying the Dharma in his art.
 Poet Gary Snyder stated that D.T.
 Suzuki is “probably the most culturally significant Japanese person in international terms, in all of history.”
 He influenced writer/scholar Alan Watts as well, who himself enthused many artists about Zen as he drew large audiences for his lectures in the 1950-60’s.